Florida may drop Ben & Jerry’s parent over Israel boycott

 Unilever’s 400 brands include a wide variety of familiar consumer goods such as Dove personal care products, Lipton tea, Hellmann’s mayonnaise, Sunlight soap and, of course, Ben & Jerry’s ice cream.

-The company did not immediately respond to a request for comment Tuesday in Florida’s action.
-But its CEO, Alan Jope, said last week that Unilever is “fully committed” to doing business in Israel despite the decision to stop some sales there by Ben & Jerry’s.
+Unilever CEO Alan Jope said last week that Unilever is “fully committed” to doing business with Israel despite Ben & Jerry’s decision on the West Bank and east Jerusalem.

+In an email Tuesday, Unilever said it employs more than 2,000 people in Israel and the company “rejects completely and repudiates unequivocally any form of discrimination or intolerance.”

+“Anti-Semitism has no place in any society,” the company said, adding that Ben & Jerry’s will continue selling ice cream in parts of Israel “through a different business arrangement.”

 Florida officials say the company told them in a call Wednesday that there are no plans to change Ben & Jerry’s stance on Israel.
 It wasn’t immediately clear what kinds investments or contracts Florida currently has with Unilever or its subsidiaries.